EE3300/EE5300 Electronics Applications Week 2 Practical

 Conclusion

 Your tutor will mark you off for completing this activity and being able to discuss the results.
-If you do not finish on time, you have one week to complete it.
-Bring your completed circuit or evidence of your work to a subsequent lab session for marking.
+If you do not finish on time, bring your completed portfolio to a subsequent lab session for marking.

 When you leave, make sure that the lab is just as neat or even neater than when you arrived.